SrikantShubam/Road-Accident-Class-severity-classification/README.md

-# 🚦 *Project : Road Traffic Severity Classification*
+# 🚦 *Project : Road-Traffic Severity Classification*
 ## Welcome to the Road Accident Severity Classification project!
 This is a machine learning project that aims to classify the severity of road accidents based on various features.
 The project is implemented in Python, using various libraries such as pandas, scikit-learn, and matplotlib.